March is here, and you know what that means – Daytona Bike Week.

 There’s so much more to see and experience in Cape Canaveral, you should check out their website and make a day or two out of it.

-The sun always shines at Daytona Bike Week (hopefully)
+The Sun (Almost) Always Shines at Daytona Bike Week

 Let’s face it – for those of us struggling to get through another long, cold winter up north, Daytona offers a chance to soak up the sun and enjoy some warm weather.
 Simple as that.
 The Daytona area offers no shortage of opportunities to put winter behind you for a few days.

 So, there you have it.
 Be sure to stop by the AMSOIL booth at the Welcome Center.
-AMSOIL oil changes and product sales will also be available at Daytona International Speedway.
+AMSOIL oil changes and product sales will also be available at Daytona International Speedway and the Boot Hill Outpost on Highway 1.
 You can also buy products at Destination Daytona.